eSuminski/2111PWA/Week9/revamped-pipline-instructions.md

             - export BUILD_ID=dontkillme
                 - leaves application running after build is finished
             - nohup java -jar javaFileInTargetFolder.ext &
+                - fuser -k {port-id}/tcp will kill the process in the background
             - nohup keeps process running even after exiting build(exiting terminal or shell)
             - & makes the app run in the background
 - in your github repo, add webhook payload